joelhawksley/identity/components-2020/slides.md

 ^ that's what I've seen

-^ what about you?
+^ what about the rest of the ecosystem

 ---

-# Your apps
+# Other apps

-^ asked to share your app folder
+^ local ruby group to share app folders

-^ wanted to see if it was in your apps too

-^ and it was!

 ---